NSW legislation update: Strata management agreements

 To ensure you continue to receive valuable strata management services, we advise you to contact your strata manager immediately to extend or renew your contract before the expiry date.

-The renewal of your agreement will guarantee your scheme is backed by Australia’s leading strata management service, the PICA Group.
+The renewal of your agreement will guarantee your scheme is backed by Australia’s leading strata management service, PICA Group.
 With more than 50 years of industry experience and the support of a local network, your property will be managed to the highest standards.

 We will continue to work closely with government, industry, insurance and legal partners to keep pace with the changes, to ensure you benefit from a smooth transition into a new era of strata legislation.